 The TV ad I can’t stop thinking about is… I’m a big fan of ads, because they pay the bills.
 So I just want to say to all the advertisers who are reading this, I love your ad breaks.
 I do remember Dear John, the cassette ad.
 That was brilliant.

 The TV show I like to escape into is… I love The Repair Shop.
-That program stands for kindness and grief.
+That programme stands for kindness and grief.
 The things that people bring along to The Repair Shop have almost always been left to them by someone who died, or is a reminder of somebody who died.
 So it’s people dealing with grief, and I think that speaks to me.

 Also, when I had Covid I watched Very Important People.
 It’s an interview show where people are put in makeup and costumes, and they don’t see who they’re becoming.
 They’re given five minutes to work out who their character is, and then they’re interviewed by this woman who has to find out the story of their life.
 At first, it’s ridiculous, but all lives contain the same stories, which is the desire to love and be loved, to have purpose and meaning, and the expression of this in a slapstick, fictional way is so funny and clever.
 I was bedridden and I just kept watching it over and over, thinking, “who came up with this brilliant idea?”

-The most stylish people on television are… Carol Hirschfeld, who’s not on television anymore, but when she was she just filled the screen with style, and Scotty Morrison.
+The most stylish people on television are… Carol Hirschfeld, who’s not on television any more, but when she was she just filled the screen with style, and Scotty Morrison.
 He is genuinely charismatic.
 He’s very styley.
 If you were going to take a New Zealand presenter team to the world stylish people awards, Carol and Scotty would be the two people to pick.

-My most proudest TV moment is… The advocacy work.
+My proudest TV moment is… The advocacy work.
 I look back to Christchurch after the earthquakes on Campbell Live, Pike [River mine] on Campbell Live, zero hours and child poverty, the All Blacks to Samoa, and Samoa and the tsunami, and then we continued that work on Checkpoint.
 And actually, although it was less seen and less well regarded, we actually did a lot of that work on Breakfast, too.
 With Breakfast, you’re making journalism for a different kind of audience and I really love that.

 I was always part of a team.
 Some of the best work Campbell Live did, I was only fronting the show, I wasn’t doing the work.
 I always felt that when we collectively perceived an injustice or an inequality or an unfairness, and we responded to it in a way that captured the public, that was amazing.
 They’re the moments where you sit there and think, “I can’t believe we’re doing this”.

-The show I wish I was involved with is… I sit in the newsroom at TVNZ about 12-15 meters away from the Te Karere team.
+The show I wish I was involved with is… I sit in the newsroom at TVNZ about 12-15 metres away from the Te Karere team.
 I watch them work and support each other and affirm each other.
 Also, the mystery is that they’re often talking in te reo Māori, and so I only have the vaguest thinking of what’s happening, and I feel a kind of delight and joy for them, but also a tiny little envy.
 Also, I appeared on Outrageous Fortune a couple of times.
 I went out and watched them have the time of their lives.
 I’ve never done any drama, but the joy they took in each other was pretty lovely.

 My most controversial TV opinion is… I’ve never been a fan of broadcasters who punch down on soft targets.
 I think we are in a position of profound privilege, and if we don’t use it to lift or to question or to elevate or to hold to account or just to give people a voice, then what, you know?